yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ### FILESYSTEM
 ![FILESYSTEM](./FILESYSTEM.jpg)

 The FILESYSTEM configuration resembles the EXTERNAL with the difference that it uses FileSysytemStore on the external flash.
-By default the FileSystemStore will use the default filesystem and the default block device. in this configuration all kvstore C API paths, beside nsec_path, are all mapped to work with the SecureStore class and this class will handle the use of the internal TDBStore or external FileSystemStore.
-The nsec_path will be mapped directly to the FileSystemStore in the external memory.
+By default, the FileSystemStore will use the default filesystem and the default block device.
+In this configuration, all kvstore C API paths, besides nonsecure, are all mapped to work with the SecureStore class and this class will handle the use of the internal TDBStore or external FileSystemStore.
+The nonsecure path will be mapped directly to the FileSystemStore in the external memory.
 This configuration can be enabled by setting storage_type in storage mbed_lib.json to FILESYSTEM.

 Below is the FILESYSTEM configuration mbed_lib.json